Diosdado Macapagal: Economy

 In his inaugural address, Macapagal promised a socio-economic program anchored on "a return to free and private enterprise", placing economic development in the hands of private entrepreneurs with minimal interference.

 Twenty days after the inauguration, exchange controls were lifted and the Philippine peso was allowed to float on the free currency exchange market.
 The currency controls were initially adopted by the administration of Elpidio Quirino as a temporary measure, but continued to be adopted by succeeding administrations.
 The peso devalued from to the U.S. dollar, and stabilized at to the dollar, supported by a stabilization fund from the International Monetary Fund.

-To achieve the national goal of economic and social progress with prosperity reaching down to the masses, there existed a choice of methods.
-First, there was the choice between the democratic and dictatorial systems, the latter prevailing in communist countries.
-On this, the choice was easy as Filipinos had long been committed to the democratic method.
-With the democratic mechanism, however, the next choice was between free enterprise and the continuing of the controls system.
-Macapagal stated the essence of free enterprise in layman parlance in declaring before Congress on January 22, 1962, that "the task of economic development belongs principally to private enterprise and not to the government.
+To achieve the national goal of economic and social progress with prosperity reaching down to the masses, Macapagal stated the essence of free enterprise declaring before Congress on January 22, 1962, that "the task of economic development belongs principally to private enterprise and not to the government.